LilyNeilsen/spatial-datascience-portfolio/nonprofit-map.md

 I created a custom Google Map for New Sun Rising (NSR), an intermediary non-profit in Millvale, Pennsylvania.
 I actually work for NSR now, but since they have maps already, I created this for fun.

 I used [Canva's Color Generator](https://www.canva.com/colors/color-palette-generator/) to create a color paltette for the map I wanted to create.
+In addition to the color palette provided below, I added an off-white color with HEX code #F2F2F2.
 Here is the color palette that I used to create this map:

 ![Map with color palette](map-ss.png)